 Susie and Otto Collins, certified transformational coaches, list out the stuff that you should sort out upfront while you prepare for a second marriage.
 “Parenting issues will crop up if you are trying to blend families.
 Address them, talk about how each of you is going to treat the other’s kids.
 Money problems can be equally big.
 From where to invest to where you are going to spend holidays, these are all issues that come up,” they say.

 These second marriage problems cannot be wished away.
 But with a mature outlook, you can learn to handle them in a manner that your relationship doesn’t become strained.

 Related Reading: 15 Signs Of Emotional Neglect In A Marriage

 3. Jump out of old patterns of thinking

-“By junking your previous ways, you are making way to keep your new marriage alive and vibrant,” says Otto.
-Basically, do not treat your new marriages as an extension of the old one albeit with a new partner.
+“By junking your previous ways, you are making the way to keep your new marriage alive and vibrant,” says Otto while offering some solid second marriage advice.
+This is one of the most important things to keep in mind while you prepare for a second marriage.
+Basically, do not treat your new marriage as an extension of the old one albeit with a new partner.
 Instead, accept that it will bring new experiences, new learning, new joys and new frustrations.
 So be prepared.

 4. Learn to get over trust issues

 Second marriages might arise out of varied situations.
 If a new marriage is the result of an extramarital affair, do not be surprised if you have trust issues at least in the beginning.
 “You need to be aware of what you are bringing into the new marriage.
 In this case, it’s a willingness to look outside your marriage for fulfillment,” says Dr. Jenkins.